charlesmcchan/tiab/README.md

 We assume you have Docker installed in your system.
 We recommend using Docker >= 18.06.
 For Docker on Mac users, remember to add `tiab/volume/onos` to shared folder list.

+Please make sure your user be able to run the docker command or use `sudo` for the folowing commands.

 ## Quick Start

 - Download TiaB